ABOUT THIS CONFERENCE

 - Student activity: Understanding changes and continuities in the themes

 - What Examiners are looking for in questions comparing developments across time

 - Student activity: effective strategies for revising the chronology

 12.30 – 13.05pm: Lunch

 13.15 – 13.50pm: Surgery – Why did the death rate rise after the introduction of anaesthetics?

 - Making breakthroughs: analysing the role of the individual – Harvey, Simpson, Lister

-- Tackling questions on surgery, using ‘Explain why improvements in anesthetics did not bring improvements in surgical survival rates as an example
+- Tackling questions on surgery, using ‘Explain why improvements in anaesthetics did not bring improvements in surgical survival rates as an example

 - What key developments took place to bring about the success of modern surgery?

-- Cholera and the work of Snow – the vital development
+- Cholera and the work of Snow – analysing the vital development

 - Combining factors for a strong response